wormholer/KAP-manual/en/install/hadoop_env.en.md

 ## KAP Required Environment

 A stable Hadoop cluster is the basic execution environment for KAP.
 We recommend deploy KAP on a dedicated edge node (or client node) of Hadoop cluster.
-The node must have clients of Hive, HBase, Hadoop, HDFS installed and shells are available on command line.
+The node must have clients of `Hive`, `HBase`, `Hadoop`, `HDFS` installed and shells are available on command line.

 The Linux account running KAP must have required access permissions to Hadoop cluster.
 These permissions include:
 * Read/Write permission of HDFS